miniduikboot/Boot.Metrics/README.md

 If you want to support me in creating plugins like this one or want to sponsor a custom feature, please check out my [Github Sponsors page](https://github.com/sponsors/miniduikboot).

+# Credits

+Thank you empireu for writing [a previous revision of this plugin](https://github.com/miniduikboot/Impostor.Metrics).
+Using the lessons learned from that plugin I've created an improved version built on OpenTelemetry, which didn't exist at the time.